Vinyl records sales are on an upward trajectory, with over 41 million units sold per year, while CDs and other physical media continue to decrease.

-An artist with their own vinyl album will appeal to very specific demographic of the music world.
-This can help get an artist noticed with a given audience, can help to get an artist established, and can be the beginning to generating momentum that can be spun into other memorabilia.
+An artist with their own vinyl album will appeal to a very specific demographic of the music world.
+This can help get an artist noticed by a given audience, can help to get an artist established, and may be the beginning of generating momentum that can be spun into other memorabilia.

 The consideration of vinyl records sales and its relationship to the production of an LP or EP is a conversation for any artist looking to sell their product in a physical format to have.